WS Provider

 let mut stream_bearer = sub_bearer.await?.into_stream().take(4);

-// Take the basic stream and print the block number upon receiving a new block.
+// Take the basic stream and print the block number upon receiving a new block header.

 let basic_handle = tokio::spawn(async move {